 - Explanation of interest in pursuing a career that leverages PhD-level training in Biological Engineering under the guidance of MIT BE faculty advisors

-Understanding that every applicant’s personal and college experience is unique and that grading practices differ, BE has no minimum grade point average (GPA) requirement.
-We strongly consider the factors other than GPA described on this page in our admissions process.
-However, most applicants receiving an interview offer have a GPA in the A range (>3.6 on an A = 4.0 scale), and from 2019-2022 the median GPA of interviewees was 3.94.
-Many applicants with high GPAs do not receive interview invitations, and applicants with GPAs below the A range may be competitive for admission in our holistic evaluation process given other extraordinary aspects of their academic record, experiences, and achievements detailed in their application materials.
+As each applicant’s personal and college experience is unique and grading practices differ, BE has no minimum grade point average (GPA) requirement.
+We strongly consider the factors other than GPA described here in our admissions process.
+However, essentially all applicants receiving an interview invitation have a GPA in the A range (>3.6 on an A = 4.0 scale), and from 2019-2022 the median GPA of interviewees was 3.94.
+Many applicants with GPAs above 3.9 do not receive interview invitations, and applicants with GPAs below the A range may be competitive for admission in our holistic evaluation process given other extraordinary aspects of an individual applicant’s academic record, experiences, and achievements detailed in their application materials.

 Research experience.
 MIT BE PhD students spend most of their time in the program conducting research in partnership with faculty advisors.
 Conducting impactful research is a challenging endeavor, and most successful applicants describe a strong track record of research experience and accomplishment.
-At the same time, we recognize that the nature of accessible research projects and opportunities to publish varies widely across applicants’ experiences.
+At the same time, we recognize that the nature of accessible research projects and opportunities to publish varies widely across the experiences of individual applicants.
 We value the skills and personal characteristics important for success in research - including initiative, creativity, and determination - evidenced by any type of work or personal experience.
 As a result, there are no specific requirements for the duration or number of research experiences, publications, or awards resulting from the research.
-In fact some applicants invited to interview have not yet completed any research publications.
+Some applicants invited to interview have not yet completed any research publications.
 Successful applicants focus on why they selected the projects and mentors they chose to commit time with, what they did in their major project experiences, and the outcomes of the work including results of the projects themselves and how the experiences influenced the applicant’s evolving academic and career interests.

 Applicant statement.
-This application component is a free-form opportunity to introduce yourself in writing to the admissions committee, explain your interest in Biological Engineering at MIT, and contextualize other application components including your academic record, research experience, and letters of recommendation.
+Application statements are free-form opportunities to introduce yourself in writing to the admissions committee, explain your interest in Biological Engineering at MIT, and contextualize other application components including your academic record, research experience, personal experience, and letters of recommendation.
 The admissions committee wants to hear why PhD-level training in Biological Engineering under the mentorship of MIT BE faculty is right for you, which research groups you may be interested in joining, how you have prepared to receive PhD training, and how this training may power your aspirations for the future.
 The MIT BE Communications Lab CommKit has additional content on writing statements of purpose.
-While not a particular focus of our evaluation, the statement is an opportunity to directly demonstrate your writing skills and attention to detail.
+While not a particular focus of our evaluation, statements are opportunities to directly demonstrate your writing skills and attention to detail.